kbrgl/lhtm/README.md

     ; text content can span multiple lines and you can use the newline escape sequence ('\n') (p 'In Lhtm,
     Text can span multiple lines.\nThis is on its own line.')
-    'You can have text here even if there are tags before it'))
+    'You can have text content after a tag'))
 ```
 Note that I shouldn't really call this a 'little taste', because this is really the entire meal.
 Yes, that's literally all there is to Lhtm.
 Yep, you already know it.